StephenPhilipOFlynn/django-restaurant-4/README.md

 Testing

-The website has been manually tested on mobile phones, ipad size devices, a laptop and monitors to ensure that it is functional for a user on all device sizes.
+The website has been manually tested on mobile phones, ipad size devices, a laptop and monitors to ensure that it is responsively functional for a user on all device sizes.

 Contact Information

 If you have any questions, feel free to reach out:

 Name: Stephen O'Flynn